ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/contributing.md

 *  Submit your patch in *diff -u* or *diff -c format*.
 *  If your patch involves new files, create a compressed archive for them (including any required directory-structures)
 *  Create patches relative to the working copy (*sapphire/main.php* instead of */Users/myuser/sapphire/main.php*)
-*  Remember the [shortcomings](http://subversion.tigris.org/project_tasks.html#svn-augmented-diff) of *svn diff*: Please document moved files and created/deleted directories separately
+*  Remember the shortcomingsof *svn diff*: Please document moved files and created/deleted directories separately

 ### Commit Messages ###